userver-framework/userver/scripts/docs/en/userver/tutorial/postgres_service.md

 ### Static config

-Static configuration of service is quite close to the configuration from @ref md_en_userver_tutorial_hello_service except for the handler and DB:
+Static configuration of service is quite close to the configuration from @ref scripts/docs/en/userver/tutorial/hello_service.md except for the handler and DB:

 @snippet samples/postgres_service/static_config.yaml  Postgres service sample - static config